 - Otherwise, it will ask for an item or stack of items.
 There are a number of possibilities, each individual item type being equally probable:

-- Armour (20% chance overall): It will ask for a gold, storm, fire, or ice dragon armour.
-The armour must sufficiently enchanted as well; gold and storm dragon armour requests can range from +2 to +4, while fire and ice can range from +3 to +5.
+- Armour (20% chance overall): It will ask for gold, storm, fire, or ice dragon scales.
+The armour must be sufficiently enchanted as well; gold and storm dragon scales requests can range from +2 to +4, while fire and ice can range from +3 to +5.